nikita-leonov/DependentType/README.md

 let result: DependentType<Bool, True> = !step3
 ```

-Further expending of DependentType is not feasible due to Swift limitations.
+Further expending of DependentType to other types is not feasible due to Swift limitations.